Leading with Heart

 A 12 Year-Old's Moving Call for Change

-At only 12 years of age, Timoci Naulusala’s opening speech captivated world leaders at the United Nations' annual conference on climate change in Bonn, Germany.
+At only 12 years old, Timoci Naulusala’s opening speech captivated world leaders at the United Nations' annual conference on climate change in Bonn, Germany.

 Remember: Online videos often start with advertisements.
 (Annoying, we agree!)
 Click the "Skip" button as soon as you can to move ahead to the video.